 If you are part of cleanup efforts in disaster areas, make sure you are taking the proper safety precautions.
 The Occupational Safety and Health Administration has provided the following fact sheets that will help you stay safe during the cleanup and restoration process.

 Injuries on the Job While Rebuilding

 If you are forced to relocate or rebuild due to a natural disaster and experience discrimination in housing, employment, or public accommodations, the Missouri Commission on Human Rights (MCHR) can help.
 Benefits and services available through state and federal disaster recovery assistance programs must be distributed to eligible persons without consideration of factors such as race, national origin or disability status.
-Also, you cannot be denied disaster aid for reporting discrimination.
-If you are discriminated against based on your race, color, religion, national origin, ancestry, sex, disability, age (in employment) or familial status (in housing), take the "Complaint Assessment" or call 573-751-3325 to begin the process of filing a complaint with MCHR.
+It is unlawful to be denied disaster aid for reporting discrimination.
+If you are discriminated against based on your race, color, religion, national origin, ancestry, sex, disability, age (in employment) or familial status (in housing), take the Complaint Assessment or call 573-751-3325 to begin the process of filing a complaint with MCHR.
 Don't let discrimination stop you from rebuilding your life.

 Fair housing laws apply to nearly all forms of residences, for both sale or rent, including apartments, houses, mobile homes, nursing homes, homeless shelters, and even vacant lots to be used for housing.